AhmadAlHallak/ellucian-banner-sections-scraper/README.md

 # ellucian-banner-sections-scraper
-Scrapes courses section from the course search page
+Scrapes courses sections from the course search page in Ellucian Banner (v8.4)